kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 \end{align*}
 $$

-The specific gravity of a substance is then defined by the substance's density divided by the density of water at $4\C$:
+The specific gravity of a substance is then defined as the substance's density divided by the density of water at $4\C$:

 $$
 \sg=\frac{\rho}{1000~\kg/\m^3}\quad \mathrm{SI}\,, \qquad\qquad
 \sg=\frac{\rho}{1.94~\slug/\ft^3} \quad \mathrm{USCS}
 $$

-Note that when computing the specific gravity of a substance you always divide by the density of water at $4\C$ regardless of the temperature of the substance.
-Also, note that some industries use water at a temperature of $15.6\C$ as a reference.
+Note that when computing the specific gravity of a substance you always divide by the density of water at its reference temperature (here $4\C$) regardless of the temperature of the substance.
+Some industries use water at a temperature of $15.6\C$ as a reference.
 The density of water at this slightly higher temperature is smaller by less than a tenth of a percent and will make little difference in practical applications.

 Alternatively, the specific weight can be used to calculate the specific gravity.
 In this case the specific gravity is defined as the substance's specific weight divided by the specific weight of water at $4\C$: